andreassisrg/competitive-programming/README.md

 # Competitive Programming

-This is a collection of my competitive programming exercises, divided by topics.<br/>
-Each problem is linked to its respective online judge.
+This repository contains a collection of my competitive programming solutions, organized by various algorithmic topics.
+Each problem is linked to its corresponding online judge for easy access and practice.
+The problems are categorized into key areas like STL, greedy algorithms, binary search, BFS, and more, providing a structured approach to improving problem-solving skills.
+Each solution is implemented in C++ with a focus on efficiency and clarity.
+Additionally, I've included a set of resources that I used for learning about the algorithms used.

 <details>
 <summary style="font-size: 1.5em; font-weight: bold;">Problems</summary>